cyber-meow/anime_screenshot_pipeline/docs/Dataset_organization.md

 ├── ./4+_characters
 ```

-:bulb: **Tip:** Use `--max_character_number n` so that images containing more than `n` characters are all put together.
+:bulb: Use `--max_character_number n` so that images containing more than `n` characters are all put together.
 If you don't want them to be included in the dataset.
 You can remove it manually.

 **Level 2**
 ```